CentroEPiaggio/calibration/README.md

 The transformation will be saved into a yaml file inside 'config' directory and will be loaded at every package launch, until another `rosservice call /calibrate` overwrites it.

 After calibration is done you can kill the process.
-The saved calibration file can be broadcasted with `roslaunch calibration asus_head_kuka_broadcaster.launch`
+The saved calibration file can be broadcasted with `roslaunch calibration asus_head_vito_broadcaster.launch`